Frances Bronet, Dean

 Program diversity enhances the faculty’s scholarly activity and creative endeavor.
 Faculty members in the environmental design and planning fields are encouraged to be active in professional practices, to engage in design competitions, and to develop theoretical studies.
 Faculty members in the arts participate nationally and internationally in exhibitions of their creative work.
 Scholarly work in art history, arts administration, planning, and public administration has produced significant publications and enhanced human understanding in those fields.

-Members of the school’s faculty participate in many of the university’s interdisciplinary research centers, institutes, and initiatives including the Sustainable Cities Initiative, the Green Product Design Network, the Oregon Transportation Research and Education Consortium, the Solar Energy Center, the Center for Housing Innovation, the Center for Asian and Pacific Studies, the Community Service Center, the Institute for a Sustainable Environment, and the Institute for Community Arts Studies.
+Members of the school’s faculty participate in many of the university’s interdisciplinary research centers, institutes, and initiatives including the Sustainable Cities Initiative, the Green Product Design Network, the National Institute for Transportation and Communities, the Solar Energy Center, the Center for Latino and Latin American Studies, the Center for Asian and Pacific Studies, the Community Service Center, the Institute for a Sustainable Environment, and the Center for Community Arts and Cultural Policy.

 The School of Architecture and Allied Arts supports off-campus programs that enhance learning and research opportunities and enrich the ties between the university and the local, state, national, and international communities.